 Introduction from Dick: I first met Kevin Sullivan in New Delhi, India where I was the Assistant Director of the American Embassy School (AES).
 Kevin was engaged by AES to complete an analysis of the school’s carbon footprint.
 This carbon footprint analysis became the benchmark for improvements the school initiated over the next five years.
 Kevin and I share a passion for the topic of school sustainability.
-We are both convinced schools should be incubators for change to a sustainable future.
+We are both convinced schools should be incubators for change to an endurable future.
 We agreed to collaborate on this article to showcase this sustainability in schools and make the case that we all have an opportunity and an obligation to make sustainability a guiding principle in education.

 DICK: Kevin, our ISS school clients are increasingly interested in launching sustainability focused international schools that are environmentally responsible.
 What do you think are the reasons behind this curiosity in sustainability?

 KEVIN: I’ve seen several trends in the green school movement in the more than fifteen years of my career as a sustainability consultant, educator, and evangelist.
 Schools have many motivations for “going green.”
 But, I believe what is most important is the green journey itself.
 Wherever the school is on its journey, I try to meet them where they’re at and help them develop a holistic vision and “roadmap” of where they want to go.

 The most common starting point for schools is the need to make resources go further in an era of tightening budgets.
 After staff salaries, the largest cost for schools is typically in facility operations.
 Reducing energy and water consumption, especially in countries with a high heating/cooling demand or water scarcity, is “low-hanging fruit” in terms of initiatives.
 This need for greater energy and water efficiency has been a primary driver for schools to embrace sustainability – but, there are others.